 Twilight begins 5:03; Twilight ends 20:41.
 Sunrise is 5:33; Sunset is 20:11.

-Route sheets and GPS files are available to registered riders if requested via email between two weeks and five days before the event.
-We cannot guarantee that advance route sheets will be 100% accurate.
+Route sheets are available in excel format to registered riders if requested via email between 2 weeks and 5 days before the event.
+We can’t guarantee that advance route sheets will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.

-Not allowed!
-If you bring one, you will be disqualified from the event without a warning.
-The definition of a personal SAG is any vehicle (motor or otherwise), anywhere on the route, operated by someone other than Planet Ultra staff, that is providing any type of aid, assistance, or motivation to any rider, or taking photographs, or simply out cheering.
+Personal SAG Vehicles: Not allowed!
+If you bring one, you’ll be disqualified from the event without a warning.
+The definition of a personal SAG is any vehicle (motor or otherwise), anywhere on the route, operated by someone other than Planet Ultra staff, that is providing any type of aid, assistance, or motivation, or taking photographs, or simply out cheering.
 Please understand that our permits simply don’t allow dozens of extra vehicles on the roads or at the checkpoint locations.
 Imagine the traffic from all those cars!
-If you’re bringing someone with you who wants to be out on the course helping, please have them contact us and join our volunteer staff.
-We can always use extra help out on the course.
+If you’re bringing someone with you who wants to be out on the course, please have them contact us and join our volunteer staff.